spiral/docs/components/validation.md

 }
 ```

-### What is Validation rule?
+### What is a Validation rule?
-In general sense validation rule is a simple function or function alias which must accept value to be validated first and return bool or typecasted bool as result.
-Let's try to add few php functions as data validations:
+Generally speaking, a validation rule is a simple function or function alias which must accept a value to be validated first and then return bool or typecasted bool as a result.
+Let's try to add a few php functions as data validations:

 ```php
 'rules' => [